 Folic acid is a supplement all pregnant women should be taking.

-The synthetic form of folate, a B vitamin that is found naturally in certain foods, folic acid is used by our bodies to create new cells and produce DNA which is essential for normal growth and development.
+The synthetic form of folate, a B vitamin that is found naturally in certain foods, folic acid is used by our bodies to create new cells and produce DNA which is essential for normal growth and development [1].

 Even though there is natural folate, getting enough to ensure a healthy pregnancy isn't always easy, which is why folic acid supplements are so important.
-The supplement is commonly added to foods such as bread and breakfast cereals and used in dietary supplements and multi-vitamin supplements.

 What is the difference between folate and folic acid?

 The difference between the two is that folic acid is the synthetic form of folate.
-Folate is a B vitamin that naturally occurs in certain foods such as leafy green vegetables, fruits and legumes and helps the body create new red blood cells which transport our oxygen.
+Folate is a B vitamin that naturally occurs in certain foods such as leafy green vegetables, fruits and legumes and helps the body create new red blood cells that transport our oxygen.

 It also aids in healthy foetal development and prevents birth defects.
 But before you go living off lettuce, eating folate-rich foods doesn't always cut it for pregnant women.